moulika12k/AtliQ-Mart-Campaign-Sales-Analysis/README.md

 - **Power BI** – For dashboard creation and data visualization
 - **VS Code** – Used to present and enhance SQL queries with a clean dark layout
 - **Canva** – Used to design the presentation slides for the video
+- **OBS Studio & Clipchamp** – For recording and editing the project presentation video

 ---